nserway/everest-demo/Updated_README.md

    - **One EV ↔ EVSE (AC Simulation):** `curl https://raw.githubusercontent.com/everest/everest-demo/main/demo-ac.sh | bash`
    - **One EV ↔ EVSE (ISO 15118 DC):** `curl https://raw.githubusercontent.com/everest/everest-demo/main/demo-iso15118-2-dc.sh | bash`
-   - **Two EV ↔ EVSE:** `curl https://raw.githubusercontent.com/everest/everest-demo/main/demo-two-evse.sh | bash`    - **E2E Automated Tests:** `curl https://raw.githubusercontent.com/everest/everest-demo/main/demo-automated-testing.sh | bash`
+   - **Two EV ↔ EVSE:** `curl https://raw.githubusercontent.com/everest/everest-demo/main/demo-two-evse.sh | bash`
+   - **E2E Automated Tests:** `curl https://raw.githubusercontent.com/everest/everest-demo/main/demo-automated-testing.sh | bash`
+   - OCPP Demos:
       - **OCPP basic and ISO 15118-2 AC Charging with OCPP 1.6J CSMS (StEVe):** `curl https://raw.githubusercontent.com/everest/everest-demo/main/demo-iso15118-2-ac-plus-ocpp.sh | bash -s -- -j`
       - **OCPP basic and ISO 15118-2 AC Charging with OCPP 2.0.1 CSMS (MaEVe Security Profile 1):** `curl https://raw.githubusercontent.com/everest/everest-demo/main/demo-iso15118-2-ac-plus-ocpp.sh | bash -s -- -1`
       - **OCPP basic and ISO 15118-2 AC Charging with OCPP 2.0.1 CSMS (MaEVe Security Profile 2):** `curl https://raw.githubusercontent.com/everest/everest-demo/main/demo-iso15118-2-ac-plus-ocpp.sh | bash -s -- -2`
       - **OCPP basic and ISO 15118-2 AC Charging with OCPP 2.0.1 CSMS (MaEVe Security Profile 3):** `curl https://raw.githubusercontent.com/everest/everest-demo/main/demo-iso15118-2-ac-plus-ocpp.sh | bash -s -- -3`
       - **OCPP basic and ISO 15118-2 AC Charging with OCPP 2.0.1 CSMS (CitrineOS Security Profile 1):** `curl https://raw.githubusercontent.com/everest/everest-demo/main/demo-iso15118-2-ac-plus-ocpp.sh | bash -s -- -c -1`

 # Step 2: Open Demo Interface and Supporting Materials

+1. Open the demo UI at http://127.0.0.1:1880/ui

+   - Note: The demo UI will vary based on the demonstration that is selected.
+For the best results, having the demo UI and Docker desktop applciation up side-by-side will allow the user to understand what messages are being sent back-and-fourth across the demo actors.

-1. Open the `nodered` flows to understand the module flows at http://127.0.0.1:1880
+2. Open the `nodered` flows to understand the module flows at http://127.0.0.1:1880

    - Note: The nodered flows will allow the user to understand how modules interact within the demonstrations

-2. Open the demo UI at http://127.0.0.1:1880/ui

-   - Note: The demo UI will vary based on the demonstration that is selected

-# Step 3: Interact with the demo
+# Step 3: Interact with the Demo

+Below are instructions to interact with the different demonstrations.
+Feel free to explore these demos on your own accord, these instructions are meant to be a loose guide.

+# Step 4: Teardown

+- Kill the demo process
+- Delete files and containers: `docker compose -p [prefix] down && rm docker-compose.yml` where `[prefix]` is `everest, everest-dc, everest-two-evse...`

 - When running the Basic and ISO 15118-2 AC Charging with OCPP 1.6J CSMS demo, you can open the SteVe wep portal at http://localhost:8180/steve/manager/home.
 Login with username: admin, password: 1234
 - When running the Basic and ISO 15118-2 AC Charging with OCPP 201 CSMS demo, the script currently checks out the maeve repository and builds it, so it is fairly slow.